PallaviDhar/CSS_Task3/README.md

 # CSS_Task3
-Designing a Web Page using HTML and CSS where I have done  exactly of the web-page that was shown in the video.
+Designing a Web Page using HTML and CSS which is the web-page that was shown in the video.

 # Same website that is exactly shown in this Video Link : https://youtu.be/9o35v8A2tOk